All Products

 Prerequisites

-To configure horizontal pod autoscaling for multiple applications based on the metrics of the NGINX Ingress controller, you must convert Managed Service for Prometheus metrics to metrics that are supported by the Horizontal Pod Autoscaler (HPA) and deploy the required components.
+To configure horizontal pod autoscaling for multiple applications based on the metrics of the NGINX Ingress controller, you must convert Managed Service for Prometheus metrics to metrics that are supported by Horizontal Pod Autoscaler (HPA) and deploy the required components.

-To automatically scale the pods of an application based on the number of requests in a production environment, you can use the http_requests_total metric to collect the number of requests.
-We recommend that you configure horizontal pod autoscaling based on the metrics of the NGINX Ingress controller.
+An Ingress is a Kubernetes API object that forwards external requests to Services in a Kubernetes cluster.
+The Services route the requests to the backend pods.
+To automatically scale the pods of an application based on the number of requests in the production environment, you can use the http_requests_total metric to collect the number of requests.
+You can also implement horizontal pod autoscaling based on the metrics of the NGINX Ingress controller.

 apiVersion: apps/v1